 Melanie Schmitz is a journalist currently serving as the senior politics editor at ThinkProgress in Washington, D.C.
 Her work has been featured across a number of outlets over the years, including Bustle, Den of Geek magazine, xoJane, Opposing Views, and the independent publisher Quirk Books.

 Previously, she worked as a political reporter and news editor at Bustle Digital Group in New York and served as the editorial director for an international nonprofit.
-She has reported on a variety of issues, including the Syrian civil war, conflicts in Nigeria and Sudan, and the ongoing Russia probes.
-She has also covered Guantanamo reviews at the Pentagon, the entirety of the 2016 election cycle, and the White House transition, among other things.
+She has reported on a variety of issues, including the 2014 West Africa Ebola outbreak and the ongoing outbreak in the Democratic Republic of Congo, the war in Syria, conflicts in Nigeria and Sudan, the GOP tax bill, the family separation crisis, and the 2016 election and transition.
+She has also reported extensively on the Russia investigation.